jesus-cano-ortega/simple-react-counter/README.md

 (You can find the clock icon on the left of the component in Font Awesome)

-Given an index.html document, the app.js file must modify the DOM in order to:

 ##### REMEMBER:

 Once the progress and flow of the project is finished, you must commit and push the repository remotely, using the following command: